sj-mei/SUEWS/docs/source/output_files/output_files.rst

 SSss_YYYY_BL_TT.txt
 ~~~~~~~~~~~~~~~~~~~~

-Meteorological variables modelled by CBL portion of the model are output
-in to this file created for each day with time step (see section CBL
+Meteorological variables modelled by CBL portion of the model are output in to this file created for each day with time step (see :ref:`CBL input files`).
-Input).

 .. csv-table::
   :file: SSss_YYYY_BL_TT.csv